 7.4 The FCA's statement of policy in relation to the imposition of financial penalties is set out in DEPP 6.2 (Deciding whether to take action), DEPP 6.3 (Penalties for market abuse) and DEPP 6.4 (Financial penalty or public censure).
 The FCA's statement of policy in relation to the amount of a financial penalty is set out in DEPP 6.5 to DEPP 6.5D.
+The FCA's statement of policy in relation to financial penalties for late submission of reports is set out.

-The FCA's statement of policy in relation to financial penalties for late submission of reports is set out in DEPP 6.6.
+statement of policy in relation to financial penalties for late submission of reports is set out in DEPP 6.6.
 The FCA's statement of policy in relation to the imposition of suspensions or restrictions is set out in DEPP 6A (The power to impose a suspension or restriction).